More Faction Limited Problem Solving

 I also added another Klingon captain, Krell from the TOS set with a suitably mean looking Klingon face and the Somraw Commanders ability.

-You get two named Klingon ships and two generics, drawn from canon, and two Fed generics and two named ships, but they are both the Enterprise (which could also have been a double sided card!?), so your second ship has to be a base ship with reduced stats and no special ability.
+You get two named Klingon ships drawn from canon and two generics, and two Fed generics and two named ships, but they are both the Enterprise (which could also have been a double sided card!?), so as it comes, your second ship has to be a base ship with reduced stats and no special ability.

-The Klingons get the Kreechong, a bit of a mash-up.
-I wanted to use the Somraw again, but the name text came from the Somraw Captain card and was a little big.
+The Klingons get the Kreechong, a bit of a mash-up name.
+I wanted to use the Somraw again, but the name text came from the Somraw Captain card and was a little big and the Mirror Starship name plate was quite wide.

-I now have to track down a 4 Shield icon from my last orders coming (A third Vulcan faction pack*, the Aj’Rmr, “Yesterdays Enterprise”, Turret Terror OP, 3rd Wing Attack Ship, Trap Travesty OP, a huge OP upgrade pack and the D’Kora card pack).
+I now have to track down a 4 Shield icon from my last orders coming (A third Vulcan faction pack, the Aj’Rmr, “Yesterdays Enterprise” OP, Turret Terror OP, 3rd Wing Attack Ship, Trap Travesty OP, a huge OP card pack, a second These are the Voyages pack* and a D’Kora card pack).
 Should be ok.

 The problem is, two full strength Federation ships are too much for the Klingons.